R08K09/BNTA_BackEnd_Project/README.md

-# ToDoOrNotToDo- Better than Notion
+# ToDoOrNotToDo - Better than Notion

 ### Summary:
 This project outlines the backend code of a to-do list, designed to be used for everyday activities.